Domino-Blockchain/domichain/docs/src/transaction_fees.md

 ---

-The small fees paid to process [instructions](./terminology.md#instruction) on the Solana blockchain are known as "_transaction fees_".
+The small fees paid to process [instructions](./terminology.md#instruction) on the Domichain blockchain are known as "_transaction fees_".

 As each transaction (which contains one or more instructions) is sent through the network, it gets processed by the current leader validation-client.
-Once confirmed as a global state transaction, this _transaction fee_ is paid to the network to help support the [economic design](#economic-design) of the Solana blockchain.
+Once confirmed as a global state transaction, this _transaction fee_ is paid to the network to help support the [economic design](#economic-design) of the Domichain blockchain.

 > **NOTE:** Transaction fees are different from
 > [account rent](./terminology.md#rent)!
 While transaction fees are paid to
-> process instructions on the Solana network, rent is paid to store data on the
+> process instructions on the Domichain network, rent is paid to store data on the
 > blockchain.

 > You can learn more about rent here: